LavrVV/simple-C-parser/Readme.md

 This parser created without any parser generator, just vanilla C++.
 For now it does not support arrays, compare operators.
-No checks for grammar errors for now so it works? only if grammar is correct
+No checks for grammar errors for now so it may works only if grammar is correct
-TODO: unit test to check if it really works)
+TODO: unit test to check if it really works:)

 ## Grammar:
 Something like that: